dolphindb/Tutorials_CN/fund_factor_contrasted_by_py.md

   	            getAnnualSkew(value) as skewValue,
   	            getAnnualKur(value) as kurValue,
   	            getSharp(value) as sharpValue,
+  	            getMaxDrawdown(value) as MaxDrawdown,
+  	            getDrawdownRatio(value) as DrawdownRatio,
-  	            getTrackError(value, price) as trackError, getVar(value) as var, getInforRatio(value, price) as infoRatio, getHM1(value, price) as intercept
+  	            getBeta(value, price) as Beta, getAlpha(value, price) as Alpha
                from result2
-               where TradeDate in 2019.05.24..2022.05.27 and fundNum in symList group by fundNum }
+               where TradeDate in 2018.05.24..2021.05.27 and fundNum in symList group by fundNum }
   ```